-Growing Wealth in India: Is The Best Yet to Come?
+Growing Wealth in India: Rapid Growth Brings More Opportunities and Is the Best Yet to Come?

-The number of US dollar millionaires in India, according to projections from the Credit Suisse Research Institute, will grow to 1.3 million by 2025.
+Furthermore, the number of US dollar millionaires in India, according to projections from the Credit Suisse Research Institute, will grow by 81.8% to 1.3 million by 2025.

 Despite the positive outlook for the Indian investment management industry, simply existing as an organization in India is not enough.